SirObby/island-champ/README.md

 - Show party members on screen
 - Notification when friend joins
-- Block queueing for 5 minutes if you disconnect from Battle Box or Sky Battle.
 - Indicator for your friends.
 - Voice Chat for party members.
 (For those using the mod.)